1. Which airports are operating?

 Please ensure that all ticket enquiries are taken up with the respective airline.

-Passengers must be at the airport at least two hours for domestic flights to ensure enough time is allocated for screening and operational procedures.
+Passengers must be at the airport at least ninety minutes for domestic flights.

 International travel: Passengers must be at the airport at least four hours for domestic flights to ensure enough time is allocated for screening and operational procedures.